SCMGuru254/whatsapp-chatgpt-bot/README.md

-# WhatsApp Llama 2 Bot
+# WhatsApp Llama 2 Bot with Tally Form Integration

 A WhatsApp bot that uses Llama 2 (free and open-source AI model) to provide intelligent responses and manage different types of interactions based on user categories (family, close friends, and strangers).
+Now with Tally form integration (`https://tally.so/r/w4q5Mo`) for user input and GitHub Pages deployment.

 ## Features